tacocat21/ChordDetection/README.md

   * `chromagram`: The song's chromagram in linear time.
   * `beat_chromagram`: The song's chromagram in beat time.
   * `id`: The song's youtube id.
+  * `annotations`: The song's annotations.
+Contains the contents of its corresponding annotation file in one string.